LarsonLab/MRI-education-resources/docs/build_notes.md

 conda install -c conda-forge octave_kernel

+jb build bookname

 runjb
 - in quantecon-mini-example
-- may not be needed
+- does not seem to be needed